-The data consistency & accuracy is based on a guideline known as Data Quality Framework (DQF) issued by the Central Bank of Malaysia (BNM).
+The data consistency & accuracy is based on a guideline known as Data Quality Framework (DQF) issued by the Central Bank.
 The framework comprises multiple layers.
 Data Source Layer is the initial tier where data is acquired from financial institutions, compiled with statistical reporting, which is then integrated into a repository layer where the data is stored in a “data warehouse” and accessed accordingly.
 Once this is validated, the data is then crunched and disseminated into financial statements, industry-specific news according to different sectors.
 Upon dissemination of the data, reports are then produced to formulate a standard reporting for banks to follow.

 Ideally, DQF is a tool for data submission monitoring.
 It furnishes banks with comprehensive data to monitor so that submission is made in a timely manner.
 Secondly, it provides banks with data quality checking within the systems.
 It is divided into backend and frontend, which highlights micro and macro checking, as well as custom reporting.

 Micro checking reports are for bankers to ensure every application is reported accurately and submission is fulfilled, based on Central Bank’s guidelines.
 What it does is, it identifies any missing relationship between each record, such as missing master account, missing sub-account, and missing account collateral, etc. Any missing information would be flagged as inaccurate reporting.